 Taking a slightly different approach, you can engage in one of the many body-mind practices, such as yoga, tai chi, and ki gong that bring balance to the body and mind through the breath, specific postures or poses, and movement that help energy flow better through the chakras (energy centers located in the body).
 These philosophies recognize that the mind and body are intricately connected.
 Thoughts and emotions are felt as sensations in muscle, tissue, and even bone.
 They carry energetic properties.

 Brain and Body Yoga has a comprehensive program that trains participants in these forms of healing.
-Research shows that, “Brain Wave Vibration (one of Body & Brain Yoga’s signature exercises)…increased well-being including vitality and stress relief.
+Research shows that “Brain Wave Vibration (one of Body & Brain Yoga’s signature exercises)…increased well-being including vitality and stress relief.
 Brain Wave Vibration was unique and strong in improving depression and sleep latency” (Body & Brain Yoga, p.
 5).
 The important point to remember is that movement is good for the body and the mind.
 We have to concentrate on something other than anxious or depressive thoughts.
 The endorphin rush during exercise helps stabilize mood and contributes to better sleep.
-As our body and mind becomes stronger, so will resilience to depression and anxiety.
+As our body and mind become stronger, so will resilience to depression and anxiety.

 Depression or anxiety can make you feel alone and disconnected from others.
 The thoughts and emotions associated with these mood disorders can feel all-consuming.
 What gives you power and purpose even in the pain?
 This is where you’ll find the well-spring of life that can sustain you and help you continue the battle.
 Any day you survive with anxiety and depression is a miracle in itself.
 What got you through the day?
 Did a certain person encourage you when you really needed it?
 Did you feel refreshed for a moment in nature?
 Did a passage you read or an audio you heard shift your perspective?
 Did you pray, or did someone pray for you?
 Beauty, goodness, and love are all around.
 We often have to consciously look for these signs of life when we’re dealing with depression and anxiety.

 Scientists and spiritual teachers agree we are social beings.
 We are made for relationship.
-We might need healing from being hurt in relationship, yet that doesn’t change our nature or need for others.
+We might need healing from being hurt in a relationship, yet that doesn’t change our nature or need for others.
 While it’s true we relate to animals and the natural world, we are not the same.
 We need to commune with others like us, even if to varying degrees.

 In the area of spirituality, there is a common belief that we have a special purpose for being here.
-We were created by a Being who seeks to be in relationship with us.
+We were created by a Being who seeks to be in a relationship with us.
 The world’s religions have different narratives for this relationship.
 It is up to you to decide what you believe and what path to take to grow your spiritual nature.
 Once you find your spiritual home, it’s time to grow roots and build a practice that can center you in the midst of anxiety and depression.

 Here are some ideas for how to cope with depression and anxiety, spiritually:

 - Gather written resources that provide inspiration, guidance, wisdom, encouragement, and the like.
 Read from these resources daily to fill your mind with nurturing thoughts.
-Write down the thoughts that can best anchor you on 3 x 5 index cards or paper small enough to carry with you.
-If you prefer, you can use your phone.

 - Listen to music, meditations, and spiritual messages that ground your heart, mind, and soul in spiritual truth.